thiagobra/Image-Size-Reduction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You'll need to create a LICENSE file if you intend to distribute this code).
+This project is licensed under the MIT License.